mikrobi/mikrobi.github.com/source/about/index.markdown

 Right now I'm maintaining the backends of the [mbrace](http://getmbrace.com) and [Roundhere](http://www.roundhere.me) apps and [leading their iOS mobile team](../lessons-ive-learned-being-a-team-leader/).

-You can find me on [GitHub](https://github.com/mikrobi "Jakob Class on GitHub"), on [LinkedIn](https://www.linkedin.com/in/jakobclass "Jakob Class on LinkedIn") and on [Twitter](https://twitter.com/classisch "Jakob Class on Twitter").
+You can find me on [GitHub](https://github.com/mikrobi "Jakob Class on GitHub") and [Twitter](https://twitter.com/classisch "Jakob Class on Twitter").